Degenerate Complex Monge Ampere Equation Part I: Introduction

 \end{theo}

-To prove the theorem we first construct local models for the degeneration of the solution to the above degenerate Complex Monge-Amp\`ere equation.
-After developing the corresponding Schauder estimate we derive first second and third order estimates required to apply the continuity method.
+To prove the theorem we start by resolving in section \ref{sec2}, the (analytic) DCMA equation locally in a neighborhood of a divisor .
+In Section \ref{sec3} we construct global models for K\"ahler metrics that arise as solutions to DCMA equations.
+Section \ref{sec4} is devoted to the development of a Schauder theorem for Laplacian type operators associated to our degenerate metric models.
+The discussion about second order estimates corresponding to the continuity method is carried out in section \ref{sec5}.
+Third order estimate is treated in two major steps in section \ref{III}.
+Finally we conclude in section \ref{sec7}.

 This is the first part of a series of at least four parts on the study of these singularities and its consequences.
 In part II we have improved the so called Bogomolov–Miyaoka–Yau inequality for complex surfaces of general type.
 In part III which is under progress we study the singularities Hermitian Yang Mills equations. \\ \\

-\textbf{Acknowledgment} The authors interest to this problem has its roots in his PhD thesis (\cite{bah}) where he has studied a class of singular complex manifolds arising from singularities of canonical K\"ahler metrics.
-This work was also motivated by some discussion the author had in 2017 with prof. S-T Yau.
+\textbf{Acknowledgment} The authors interest to this problem has its roots in his PhD thesis \cite{bah} where he has studied a class of singular complex manifolds arising from singularities of canonical K\"ahler metrics.
+This work was also motivated and proposed as a conjecture to the author in 2017 by prof. S-T Yau.
+The author is grateful to professor Yau for several helpful discussions.